 Cases concerning what was allocated by an authority as ‘temporary accommodation’ and is specifically needed by the authority for reallocation as ‘temporary accommodation’.

 Please note as this is an evolving situation other circumstances may warrant priority, and further amplification of the Court’s Guidance may be published in the future.

 Combining both a priority as listed in a) to h) above plus COVID-19 Case Marking means delving a little deeper into the landlord’s situation and preparing cases so that a compelling submission is made of the very real impact on a landlord.

 If the Judge is swayed by the landlord’s arguments, he or she can use their discretionary power to make an order transferring the possession order to the High Court.
-Prior to COVID-19 our experience over 10+ years of managing this transfer process was that judges could be persuaded to help a claimant landlord with this request in 9 out of 10 cases where the request was made in the claim form.
+Prior to COVID-19, our experience of over 10+ years of managing this transfer process was that judges could be persuaded to help a claimant landlord with this request in 9 out of 10 cases where the request was made in the claim form.

 We will continue to monitor cases where we have achieved a transfer of a possession order and report on situations in this blog.
-Case studies provide insight on judges and Courts.
+Case studies provide insight into judges and Courts.
 Some Courts will be stricter than others!

 What we can say is that the time to make the application to transfer to the High Court is in the claim form and at the possession hearing.
-This gives the landlord the best chance of getting the Judge to exercise his or her discretion favorably.
+This gives the landlord the best chance of getting the Judge to exercise his or her discretion favourably.
 Post Possession Order it can still be done but the odds drop of achieving the right outcome.